 The parish council will keep some records containing personal information permanently, if legally required to do so.
 Other records may be kept for an extended period of time.
 For example, financial records for at least 8 years to support HMRC audits or provide tax information.
 The parish council may be required to retain some data to defend or pursue legal matters if not permanently, for at least a minimum period, e.g. personal injury cases (3 years) or contract claims (6 years).
-In general, the parish council will endeavour to keep data only for as long as it is needed and delete or destroy it when it is no longer required and always in line with their data retention policy, which is in line with current NALC guidelines.
+In general, the parish council will endeavour to keep data only for as long as it is needed and delete or destroy it when it is no longer required.